MicrosoftDocs/cpp-docs/docs/windows/hstringreference-class.md

 ```

 ## Remarks
- The lifetime of the backing buffer in the new HSTRING is not managed by the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)].
+ The lifetime of the backing buffer in the new HSTRING is not managed by the Windows Runtime.
 The caller allocates a source string on the stack frame to avoid a heap allocation and to eliminate the risk of a memory leak.
 Also, the caller must ensure that source string remains unchanged during the lifetime of the attached HSTRING.
 For more information, see [WindowsCreateStringReference function](http://msdn.microsoft.com/en-us/0361bb7e-da49-4289-a93e-de7aab8712ac).

 ## Members